 Health practitioners who are engaged in any form of practice are required to participate regularly in CPD that is relevant to their scope of practice in order to maintain, develop, update and enhance their knowledge, skills and performance to help them deliver appropriate and safe care.

-Revised CPD registration standards have recently been approved for the Aboriginal and Torres Strait Islander Health Practice, Chinese medicine, chiropractic, occupational therapy, and optometry boards all.
+Revised CPD registration standards for the Aboriginal and Torres Strait Islander Health Practice, Chinese medicine, chiropractic and occupational therapy boards took effect on 1 December 2019.
 See further details in the related news item.

 These new standards were developed after a review of the existing standards, which included public consultation.
 The consultation report provides an overview of the consultation process, rationale for any changes and sets out the proposed way forward, including areas where further work is planned.

 The following documents have been made available on this website in compliance with the National Law and also in the interest of transparency.
 Wherever possible, AHPRA provides web content in accessible formats.
 However in cases where the documents have been provided by other parties, accessible format files may not be available or be approved for use.